rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 publication, distribution, etc., statement, or there is other conclusive evidence that they were intended to be separately issued, make a separate bibliographic record for each work that was intended to be issued separately.
-Include a formal “With” note in each record (see 7B18) indicating that the works were printed on a single sheet and that they were “intended to be separated.”
-If there are two or more works printed on a single sheet giving the appearance that they were possibly intended to be separated, but there is no conclusive evidence that this is the case, follow the provisions of 1G7, and include a note indicating that they were “possibly intended to be separated.”
+Include a formal "With" note in each record (see 7B18) indicating that the works were printed on a single sheet and that they were "intended to be separated."
+If there are two or more works printed on a single sheet giving the appearance that they were possibly intended to be separated, but there is no conclusive evidence that this is the case, follow the provisions of 1G7, and include a note indicating that they were "possibly intended to be separated."

 Descriptive Cataloging of Rare Materials (Books) 65
 2. EDITION AREA